Nick-Maro/easyzkp/README.md

 ### Practical Interpretation

 Each authentication round independently adds 256 bits of cryptographic security.
-Even a minimal number of rounds makes the probability of a successful brute-force attack astronomically low—far beyond any conceivable computational capability, including quantum computers in the foreseeable future.
+Even a minimal number of rounds makes the probability of a successful brute-force attack astronomically low far beyond any conceivable computational capability, including quantum computers in the foreseeable future.

 For example, with just 3 rounds:
 $$P_3 = 2^{-768} \approx 5.4 \times 10^{-232}$$